-Acute stress disorder and posttraumatic stress disorder (PTSD) are mental health conditions that can occur when someone experiences a traumatic event.
-Learn to look for the signs of acute stress and PTSD, and if you think you suffer from either, it’s probably a good idea to seek support from a mental health professional.
+Acute stress disorder (ASD) and post-traumatic stress disorder (PTSD) are mental health conditions that can occur when someone experiences a traumatic event.
+Treatments for these conditions are effective and can include psychological and medical interventions.

 This can help if: